Andreas Grabner explains how Dynatrace gives MaaSS for Developers, Operators, DevOps, as well as Business at a SaaS-based eCommerce platform.

 While Dynatrace’s distributed tracing gives you automated code level visibility, we understand that having the logs in the context of these traces combines the best of both worlds.
-Dynatrace OneAgent automatically detects log files written by your containers and we have additional capabilities to ingest logs via integrations such as AWS CloudTrail.
+Dynatrace OneAgent automatically detects log files written by your containers and we have additional capabilities to ingest logs via integrations.

 Below is a screenshot showing some of the logs Dynatrace has captured on Robert’s k8s production cluster – all in context with Smartscape, which allows Dynatrace to also factor in log events into its problem and root cause detection:

 If you’re are a developer, then MaaSS for your k8s deployed containers gives you automatic feedback on where your code has performance or scalability bottlenecks.
 If you want to learn more check out my YouTube Tutorial on Advanced Diagnostics.

 Monitoring as a Self-Service is just the First Step